zenghj/react-global-state/README.md

 # react-global-state

-If you want to use global state in react application, but you do not want to introduce library like `redux`, then this is your choice.
+If you want to use global state in react application, but you do not want to introduce complex library like [redux](https://redux.js.org/) (for example when you just want to store the some global user info or some basic config info), then this is your choice.
+But if your global state is complex enough, you'd better choose [redux](https://redux.js.org/) or something else.

 ## API